The Iran Flag, standard, or as it is called in old Persian, “Derafsh”, has a long and interesting history.

 Sun & Lion

 The Sun and Lion is an ancient Iranian emblem that was on the Iran flag throughout various dynasties that ruled Iran until after the Islamic Revolution in 1980.
-It first appeared on the official flag of Iran during Safavid Dynasty in the 16th and 17th centuries.
+It first appeared on the official flag of Iran during the Safavid Dynasty in the 16th and 17th centuries.

 There are different beliefs and opinions about the background of the Lion and Sun motif in Iran.

-And the Persian Lion which is native to ancient Persia (Middle East) has always been portrayed as a symbol of power even in captivity.
+And the Persian Lion, which is native to ancient Persia (Middle East) has always been portrayed as a symbol of power even in captivity.

 The Instagram profile (osima_370) belonged to Mohammad Hosseini.